On this page:

 If, as a TF, you believe that you are spending more of your professional time on teaching than you are being compensated for, that the work required is unrelated to the course, or that you feel mistreated by the course administration in some fashion, you should discuss the matter with the head tutor, director of graduate studies, or other appropriate ofﬁcer in the department where the appointment is held.

-If the difficulty is not resolved after such conversations, you can email the GSAS dean for student affairs at email@example.com.
+If the difficulty is not resolved after such conversations, you can email the GSAS dean of students at email@example.com.
 The dean can help advise you on further steps, which might include a written appeal to the GSAS Administrative Board.